Postman Alternatives

 Migration steps

-1. Try Hoppscotch web app at hoppscotch.io with no account.
+1. Try the web app at hoppscotch.io with no account required.

 2. Import Postman collections via the JSON converter.

-3. If self-hosting, deploy via Docker Compose with Postgres backend.
+3. If self-hosting, deploy via Docker Compose with a Postgres backend.

-4. Configure SAML SSO if needed for the team; cut over once parity is verified.
+4. Configure SAML SSO if needed for the team; verify parity on a single workspace before broad rollout.

-Not for: Hoppscotch comes up short if you want a polished native desktop UX; Insomnia or Postman are shaped better there.
+Not for: Hoppscotch is the wrong fit if you want a polished native desktop UX or rich third-party integrations; Insomnia or Postman are shaped better for that.

 #4